Rohithosalli/Technolkar-Innovations-internship/README.md

 * Enhanced ability to simplify technical concepts for educational purposes.
 * Strengthened attention to detail in documentation and design.

+### Certificate of Completion

+The internship was successfully completed under the guidance of Technolkar Innovations.
+The certificate acknowledges contributions to content writing and design for workshop-oriented projects.

 ### Conclusion

 This internship provided an excellent opportunity to bridge technical expertise and educational outreach.
 The experience of creating a student-focused manual for a self-driving car project has honed skills in documentation, communication, and technical education.